lespicker/tachyons-one-page-scroll/content/products/fine-art-printing-2.md

 If you are like most digital photographers today, you have carefully honed your craft and have taken numerous awe-inspiring images.
 Now you are ready to display them on the finest photo papers for guests to see, to give as gifts, or to sell to those who appreciate your artistic efforts.

-By the end of our one-day workshop, held in historic Havre de Grace, Maryland, you will not only learn a basic, color-managed workflow that is consistent and repeatable for fine art quality results, but you will leave the workshop with an unlimited number of large-format prints on fine art, museum-quality archival papers.
+By the end of our one-day workshop, held in historic Havre de Grace, Maryland, you will not only learn a basic, color-managed workflow that is consistent and repeatable for fine art quality results, but you will leave the workshop with large-format prints on fine art, museum-quality archival paper.

-And unlike virtually all printing workshops you will see advertised, we never accept more than six people, so you are assured of individual attention in a learning environment second to none.
+And unlike virtually all printing workshops you will see advertised, we never accept more than four people, so you are assured of individual attention in a learning environment second to none.

 ### About Us